 In this section

-Birth defects in monochorionic twins
+Birth defects and anomalies in monochorionic twins

 A birth defect or anomaly is a medical term meaning irregular or different from normal.
 Anomalies occur more frequently in identical twins than in other pregnancies.